cryxli/sr201/README.md

 ## Example Code

-This repo contains the folling startable classes:
+This repo contains the following modules:

+* sr201-config-client - Client to read and change the config of the board.
-* li.cryx.sr201.client.MainWindow - Simple client with 8 toggle buttons to change the state of the relays.
+* sr201-client - Simple client with 8 toggle buttons to change the state of the relays.
-* li.cryx.sr201.client.conf.RemoteConfigWindow - Client to read and change the config of the board.
+* sr201-server - REST interface to change the state of the relays.

-Maven does register the first class as the default main class of the JAR.
+Maven will create an executable JAR in each of the modules target directories.